ISRAELI STRIKES on IRAN

 Why Did Israel Strike Iran?

-The operation was a 'preemptive' attempt to coerce Iran to back down over the expansion of its nuclear (weapons) program.
+The operation was a 'preemptive' attempt to coerce Iran to back down over the expansion of its nuclear program.

-Iran is not known to currently possess nuclear weapons and has signed the Non-Proliferation Treaty (NPT).
+Iran is not known to possess nuclear weapons currently and has signed the Non-Proliferation Treaty (NPT).
 However, the International Atomic Energy Agency (IAEA) ruled in the same week of the attack that Iran was, in fact, in violation of the NPT for failing to cooperate with their inspections and for stockpiling an estimated 400kg of enriched uranium – enough to produce nine nuclear warheads.

 Equally secretive, Israel has neither denied nor acknowledged their own nuclear arsenal.
 ICAN estimates they have the material for up to 200 warheads, with an estimated 90 already in existence.